Xunnamius/babel-plugin-transform-rewrite-imports/README.md

 do, and can even rewrite specifiers entirely if desired.
 This plugin comes in handy in situations like transpiling TypeScript source to ESM while maintaining the ergonomic advantage of TypeScript/NodeJS extensionless imports.
-It can also be run on `.d.ts` files directly to fix import paths as a post-compilation step.
+It can also be run on TypeScript declaration (i.e. `.d.ts`) files directly to fix import paths as a post-compilation step.

 This plugin started off as a fork of [babel-plugin-transform-rewrite-imports][link-npm] that functions [more